LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

    ``ngOnInit``.

    a.
 The sorting method has been provided below.
    b.
-For an example of sort working, see
+To see an example of the sort working, see the
-      :ref:`Orbit Report Demo <orbit-report-demo>`.
+      :ref:`Orbit Report Demo <orbit-report-demo>` below.

    .. sourcecode:: typescript